Deadline extended 31 July, 2023

 Please note: Submissions will not be judged on video/ recording quality or editing capabilities (optional inclusions).
 Judging will focus on the presentation, ability to communicate research to a non-specialist audience, and the PowerPoint slide.

 - A brief statement from their primary thesis supervisor direct to the SRA Award Chair (email is acceptable) confirming that the student meets all eligibility conditions of the award.

-- Applications are due on the SMAANZ Abstract due date and can be submitted via the SMAANZ website.
+- Applications are due on the SMAANZ Abstract due date.

 - The SMAANZ 3MT Award Committee, chaired by a SMAANZ Board member, will review all submissions alongside a panel of two other reviewers, and this panel will recommend three finalists to deliver their presentation at the SMAANZ Conference.